galaxyproject/galaxy-hub/content/news/2023-03-21-microbial-survey/index.md

 ## Where can I find the survey?

-The survey is available as a Google form and can be directly filled here:
+The survey is available as a Google form and can be directly filled in here:

 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSdRQ_6KUfZSk9C9KOGNwKve6gigFvMxToonWEJpkqQZN_pSNg/viewform?embedded=true" width="640" height="929" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>